 When is Hugh Grant: A Life On Screen on TV?
 What is it about?

-The BBC Two film takes a look at Hugh Grant's glittering career, featuring an interview with the man himself and anecdotes from co-stars like Colin Firth
+The BBC Two film takes a look at the actor's glittering career, featuring an interview with the man himself and anecdotes from co-stars like Colin Firth

 You can add BBC Two’s documentary Hugh Grant: A Life On Screen to your Hugh Grant Christmas watch list this year, along with Love Actually and Bridget Jones’s Diary.